Do eye masks really make a difference for better sleep?

 Posted by Laura Colucci on

-Do Eye Masks Really Help You Sleep?
+We Asked Dr. Lindsay: Do Eye Masks Really Improve Sleep?

 Quality sleep is essential for our overall wellbeing – yet it can be surprisingly elusive.
-To understand whether eye masks genuinely make a difference, we spoke with Dr. Lindsay, who shared her expert insight.
+To understand whether eye masks truly make a difference, we spoke with Dr. Lindsay, who shared her expert insight.

-“We sleep better when it’s dark, as light can suppress melatonin, making it harder to fall asleep or stay asleep.
+We sleep better when it’s dark, as light can suppress melatonin, making it harder to fall asleep or stay asleep.
 Therefore, if your bedroom has thin curtains or bright lights from gadgets, or you are a shift worker trying to sleep when the sun is still up, then an eye mask can be a really helpful way of blocking out disruptive light.”

-“An eye mask can be helpful if you’re travelling and you don’t know what the sleeping environment will be like at your destination – such as a hotel room or when sleeping in a tent – or you want to take a nap after lunch.”
+An eye mask can be helpful if you’re travelling and you don’t know what the sleeping environment will be like at your destination – such as a hotel room or when sleeping in a tent – or you want to take a nap after lunch.”

 “I always find that a well-fitting eye mask can also be part of your sleep routine, adding a sense of stability and consistency wherever you sleep, as it’s portable comfort from home wherever you are sleeping.”

-Older Post
+Older Post Newer Post

 Journal